dnlosx/Cart/README.md

 items.decrement(at: 0)  // Decrements item at index
 print(items[0].quantity) // 1
 ```

 ### Cart delegate

-You can know when a cart item is added, deleted, or its quantity was changed and when the cart is cleaned, by implementing the `CartDelegate` protocol.
+You can know when a cart item is added, deleted, or its quantity is changed and when the cart is cleaned, by implementing the `CartDelegate` protocol.

+Set the delegate.
 ```swift
 cart.delegate = myViewController
 ```

+Implement the delegate.
 ```swift
 extension MyViewController: CartDelegate {